NetComposer/nksip/doc/guide/concepts.md

 In some circumstances, it makes sense to override NkSIP automatic calculation of contacts and provide a specific one, for example if we want to offer a host name instead of an ip (typically a host resolving to several different ips in different hosts), or to force the use of a specific IP of the host or a specific transport.

 ## Plugins

+There are two ways to include behaviours in NkSIP: SipApps and plugins.

+SipApps are the easier way.
+They are fully described in the documentation, and should be used for nearly all user SIP applications.
+In the future, it will be even possible to write SipApps in other languages than Erlang.

+Plugins are designed as a way to add common functionality to NkSIP, useful for many SipApps.
+They must be written in Erlang, work very closely to the core and can make NkSIP fail when processing a call if they have a bug.
+When starting any application, you tell NkSIP all the plugins you want to use for your application.
+Each one can have a different set of active plugins.

+Plugins are typically used for event packages, implementing specific RFCs, adding new APIs to manage any external thing (like database access, etc.)